10 of the best London food tours and tastings

 4. Seafood School at Billingsgate market

-Billingsgate fish market in east London is the UK’s biggest fish market, and has been running on various different sites since back in the 16th century.
-As well as the fish market, Billingsgate also have their own seafood school, which is a charity run to promote healthy eating and help people learn how to prepare and cook fish.
+Billingsgate fish market in east London is the UK’s biggest fish market, and has been running at various different sites since the 16th century.
+Over 25,000 tonnes of fish are sold here every year.
+So what better place to learn how to prepare and cook it?

-Or if you don’t fancy the early start, they also run an evening seafood school.
-Starting after work on a Friday, the focus is on easy-to-cook dishes you can whip up using just one pot, like seafood laska or French bouillabaisse.
+If you don’t fancy the early start, there’s a Saturday’s Catch version which starts at 8.30am.
+Or you can do day courses which includes a cookery session.
+The focus is on easy-to-cook dishes like seafood laska or French bouillabaisse.
 If like me you don’t cook fish much it’s a great opportunity to get more confident in choosing, preparing and cooking it.

 5. East End Food Tour